peeringdb/docs/docs/blog/peeringdb_2020_survey_2021_roadmap.md

-#Survey Results and Product Roadmap
+#2020 Survey Results and 2021 Product Roadmap
 Last November [we asked you](https://docs.peeringdb.com/blog/peeringdb_2020_satisfaction_survey/) for input through our anonymous satisfaction survey, so we could use it to guide our product roadmap for 2021.
 Today, we are sharing what you told us through the survey and how we’ll be improving PeeringDB and your experience of it in 2021.

 ![[Awesome Arrows by Jon Tyson on Unsplash]](images/awesome_arrows_sign_banner-555x202.png)